E-vouchers and printable vouchers – a fee of £1.00 per voucher is charged for processing.

 In England and Wales Charity Vouchers can be given to any Registered Charity.

 In the event that we do not have contact details for the donor, and we are unable to make a donation to the charity named for any reason, then the staff at Anglia Giving will use their discretion to make a payment to a charity whose area of activity seems the closest fit to the charity nominated.
+We would prefer not to do this if it could be avoided which is why we ask all donors to provide their contact details, although we do not make it compulsory.

 Although we always try to accommodate the wishes of our donors, as a general rule we prefer donors not to split vouchers up into too many smaller donations.
 This is because of the additional staff time it takes to process each separate donation.
 As an example, we would be happy for a donor to split a £50 voucher into two £25 donations.
 However, ideally we would prefer the donor not to split it into five separate £10 donations.